jdk2588/fileuploader/README.md

     pip install -r requirements.txt

 To run:
-    Add values in the settings.py, AWS credentials, MongoDB credentials
+    Add values in the settings.py

+        AWS credentials
+        MongoDB credentials

 Test cases are in:
      tests/